 ASQA is not able to provide any information about your RTO’s registration to anyone other than the published contacts.

 As outlined in relation to clauses 1.8 to 1.12, you must securely retain all completed assessment items relating to each unit or module for six months from the date the decision on competence for the individual unit or module was made.
 If you can’t retain the actual item (e.g. construction projects or perishable items), retain evidence, such as photographs, that the standard of the item or work completed justifies the assessment outcome.
 Completed assessment items, such as assignments, should not be handed back to students until the six-month period has expired, although you could provide them with a copy.

-ASQA auditors will not require you to provide completed assessments that are more than six months old (unless you have been specifically directed by ASQA to retain these records for longer).
+ASQA assessors will not require you to provide completed assessments that are more than six months old (unless you have been specifically directed by ASQA to retain these records for longer).
 However, you may have to retain these records for longer if you deliver training under a funding contract or are subject to additional record retention requirements.
 For more information, refer to ASQA’s general direction—Retention requirements for completed student assessment items.

 As outlined in relation to clause 7.5, your RTO must collect and report on a range of data about your business and operations, including: